Thank you for your interest in our upcoming training.

 Once registered, our team will send the student a link to register on our TC Online Institute Learning site.

 Registration will be available soon.

 Service Providers Online Training Registration

-The course will also allow you to learn about the different types of Human Trafficking, Cultural competence, root causes, cultural and generational trauma, as well as how to come together and create a proper Victim Centered plan in your community.
-You will also hear about Best Practices from existing and successful coalitions in Canada and the United States.
-The course will end with Live networking and question and answer session.
-You will have the opportunity to exchange ideas with Service Providers from the other side of the country.
+The course will allow you to learn about the different types of human trafficking, cultural competence, root causes, cultural and generational trauma, as well as how to come together and create a proper victim centred plan in your community.
+You will also hear about best practices from existing and successful coalitions in Canada and the United States.
+The course will end with live networking and a question and answer session.
+You will have the opportunity to exchange ideas with service providers from the other side of the country.